Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Results

 \end{enumerate}

-If we now consider the mode of the excited output-state, it is possible to have situations 1) and 2), but not 3).
-In general, it is observed in the numerical simulations that the sustained oscillatory mode is more often associated with the passivated state of the output, as shown in Figure \ref{fig_02}.
+{If we consider now the mode of the excited output-state, we have situations similar to 1) and 2), leading to a high-level output state, but is not possible to have 3).
+Also,} it is observed in the numerical simulations that the sustained oscillatory mode is more often associated with the passivated state of the output, as shown in Figure \ref{fig_02} (\textbf{See also Supplementary Information}).

-Let's illustrate this situation with the realization with label $XOR\ \#id10$, represented in Figure \ref{fig_03}, where the excited output-state appears as a fixed point final state, while the passivated output appears as an oscillatory state.
+Let's illustrate this situation with the realization with label $XOR\ \#id10\_Ortho$, represented in Figure \ref{fig_03}. {In this case,} the excited output-state appears as a fixed point final state, while the passivated output appears as an oscillatory state.

-The possible combinations listed above correspond to the observed for the different realizations: It is possible to have either an excited state with oscillatory behavior for the $h_i(t)$ or an excited state with a fixed point.
+The possible combinations listed above correspond to the observation for the different realizations. { Thus} it is possible to have either an excited state with oscillatory behaviour for the $h_i(t)$ or an excited state with a fixed point (\textbf{See Supplementary Information}).
 The same is true for the passivated state of the output.

-Now let's consider the OR task, as described before.
-In this case, there is at least one mode corresponding to any combination of stimuli.
+Now let's consider the OR task.
+In this case, there is {only} one active mode corresponding to any combination of stimuli.
 The situations that can occur are:

 \begin{enumerate}

 \item With any stimulus of the inputs, $ h_i (t) $ passes from a transient to a fixed point.

 \item With any stimulus of the inputs, $ h_i (t) $ goes from a transient to a sustained oscillation regime.